 Fourth Vice-Chief Heather Bear

 Fourth Vice Chief Heather Bear is a member of the Ochapowace First Nation in Saskatchewan.
 She is a wife and mother of 4 children and most recently, a Grandmother.
-Prior to being elected to the Federation of Saskatchewan Indian Nations as Fourth Vice Chief, Heather had served as a Council member of the Ochapowace First Nation for six years.
+Prior to being elected to the Federation of Sovereign Indigenous Nations as Fourth Vice Chief, Heather had served as a Council member of the Ochapowace First Nation for six years.

 During her term of office, Heather has worked collectively for the betterment and advancement for all First Nations in the area of Treaty Implementation, prioritized education as a Treaty Right and the foundation for our schools, ensured the development of First Nations youth to become the future leaders, and continues the commitment to improving the life situations of First Nations people.

-Vice Chief Bear is a member of the FNUniv Alumni, she has obtained her Certificate in Indigenous Leadership Governance and Management Excellence through the Banff Center of Management and has served on numerous boards and commissions at the First Nation, Tribal Council and Federation level.
+Vice Chief Bear is an alumni of the First Nations University of Canada, she has obtained her Certificate in Indigenous Leadership Governance and Management Excellence through the Banff Center of Management and has served on numerous boards and commissions at the First Nation, Tribal Council and Federation level.

 In October 2014, history was made as Vice Chief Heather Bear was the second woman elected to the FSIN Executive in 65 years.